bayeshack2016/quant-hack/README.md

-# Making residents happy again
+# Well-Being in San Francisco

 This is a one-day project completed as part of the Bayes Impact hackathon.